 Are taking any medicines.
 This includes all prescription and over-the-counter medicines.
 Some medicines that

-thin the blood, such aspirin or warfarin, must be stopped for days or longer before
+thin the blood, such aspirin or warfarin, must be stopped for several days or longer

-surgery.
-Other medicines can cause too much bleeding or cause problems with anesthesia.
+before surgery.
+Other medicines can cause too much bleeding or cause problems with

 Smoke cigarettes.
 Cigarette smoking affects the lungs, heart, liver, and blood.
 This can change the

 way anesthesia works during surgery.
-Tell your doctors about your past, recent, and
+Tell your providers about your past, recent,

-current smoking.
+and current smoking.
 Surgery can be a good time to quit smoking.
-Most hospitals are smoke-free.
+Most hospitals are

-Doctors, nurses, and other health professionals will be there to give you support.
+smoke-free.
+Healthcare providers will be there to give you support.
+You'll heal and

-You will heal and recover faster.
+recover faster.
 Skin and bones heal more slowly if you smoke.
+Quitting smoking before

+surgery also lessens the risk of lung problems after surgery, such as pneumonia.
 Quitting

-smoking before surgery also lessens the risk of lung problems after surgery, such

-as pneumonia.
-Quitting smoking also reduces your risk of heart disease, lung disease,
+smoking also reduces your risk of heart disease, lung disease, and cancer.

 Drink alcohol.
 Alcohol can also affect your heart, liver, and blood.
 It can also change the way

 anesthesia works during surgery.
-Tell your doctors about your history of alcohol before
+Tell your providers about your history of alcohol

 Use of street drugs.
 This includes marijuana, cocaine, amphetamines, and others.
 This is because these